 Does any scenario require write access?

-It doesn’t matter what file system is implemented first.
-But for simplicity we would suggest exFAT.
+It doesn’t matter which file system is implemented first.
+But for simplicity we would suggest starting with support for exFAT.

-As we mentioned above, the file system that is implemented depends on the requirements of our customers.
+As mentioned above, the file system that is implemented depends on the requirements of our customers.

-As a debugger we use GNU GDB.
-Debugging is performed in the standard way for cross-toolchain:
+As a debugger we suggest GNU GDB.
+Debugging is performed in the standard way for embedded systems: